top of page

 Biography

-As a part of her commitment to artistic development and inquiry, Savannah regularly participates in artistic residencies including Surel's Place Artist-In-Residency Program and a residency with Little Fire Artist Collective co-produced by the Margie Gillis Foundation.
-In 2023, Savannah was one of eight choreographers selected for the Ann & Weston Hicks Choreography Fellowship at Jacob’s Pillow, and was one of three Choreography Fellows awarded for Carmel Dance Festival’s 2024 Dance & Choreography Fellowship Program.
+Savannah’s choreography often explores feminist themes and integrates sound design and text.
+As a part of her commitment to artistic development and inquiry, Savannah regularly participates in artistic residencies such as the Surel's Place Artist-In-Residency Program and a residency with Little Fire Artist Collective co-produced by the Margie Gillis Foundation.
+In 2023, Savannah was selected for the Ann & Weston Hicks Choreography Fellowship at Jacob’s Pillow and was also invited as a Choreography Fellow for Carmel Dance Festival’s 2024 Dance & Choreography Fellowship Program.

 bottom of page